Spain's banks lay groundwork for post-COVID consumer spending boom

 There are already signs of such activity.

-At mid-sized lender Liberbank (LBK.MC), new consumer lending rose 7.9% year on year in the first quarter, nearing pre-pandemic levels.
-In March, month on month, it rose 25% at Santander and 19% at Sabadell (SABE.MC).
+At mid-sized lender Liberbank, new consumer lending rose 7.9% year on year in the first quarter, nearing pre-pandemic levels.
+In March, month on month, it rose 25% at Santander and 19% at Sabadell.

 Jefferies expects the pickup to boost Spanish banks’ profitability, which in 2020 turned negative.